Simulating Classroom Education with LLM-Empowered Agents: Conclusion

 \section{Conclusion}

-We introduce \modelname, a novel framework of multi-agent classroom using LLMs to answer several fundamental research questions in the era of LLM-driven education.
-Based on several theoretical methods, our experiments span two courses with real users, demonstrating interaction patterns \textit{similar} to those in real classrooms and \textit{effective} learning experience in \modelname.
-We observe \textit{emergent} collaborative behaviors among LLM agents during the teaching process.
-Future work could incorporate more agents and explore more courses to analyze more diverse classroom behaviors.
-We hope our efforts can advance the explorations of LLM-empowered systems for AI-driven education researchers, practitioners, and pedagogues.
+We introduce \modelname, a novel multi-agent classroom framework leveraging LLMs for teaching.
+Our experiments across two courses with real users demonstrate its effectiveness in simulating dynamic teaching environments, where agents collaborate to enhance user experience.
+Increased interaction with the system results in better learning outcomes, and the multi-agent setup encourages students to engage more.
+We hope our efforts can advance the explorations of LLM-empowered education systems for researchers, practitioners, and pedagogues.